-- Vision Systems have limited ability to sense and avoid obstacles, and the performance may be affected by the surrounding environment.
-Make sure to maintain visual line of sight with the aircraft and pay attention to prompts in DJI Fly. - Vision Positioning and Obstacle Sensing are only available when flying manually and are unavailable in modes such as RTH, auto landing, and Intelligent Flight Mode. - When Vision Positioning and Obstacle Sensing are disabled, the aircraft relies only on GNSS to hover, omnidirectional obstacle sensing is unavailable, and the aircraft will not automatically decelerate during descent close to the ground.
+⚠ • Vision Systems have limited ability to sense and avoid obstacles, and the performance may be affected by the surrounding environment.
+Make sure to maintain visual line of sight with the aircraft and pay attention to prompts in DJI Fly.

+• Vision Positioning and Obstacle Sensing are only available when flying manually and are unavailable in modes such as RTH, auto landing, and Intelligent Flight Mode.

+• When Vision Positioning and Obstacle Sensing are disabled, the aircraft relies only on GNSS to hover; omnidirectional obstacle sensing is unavailable, and the aircraft will not automatically decelerate during descent close to the ground.
 Extra caution is required when Vision Positioning and Obstacle Sensing are disabled.
 Vision Positioning and Obstacle Sensing can be temporarily disabled in clouds and fog or when an obstacle is detected when landing.
 Keep Vision Positioning and Obstacle Sensing enabled in regular flight scenarios.
-Vision Positioning and Obstacle Sensing are enabled by default after restarting the aircraft. - The Downward Vision Systems work best when the aircraft is at an altitude from 0.5 to 30 m if there is no GNSS available.
-Extra caution is required if the altitude of the aircraft is above 30 m as the Vision Systems may be affected. - The Auxiliary Bottom Light can be set in DJI Fly.
+Vision Positioning and Obstacle Sensing are enabled by default after restarting the aircraft.

+• The Downward Vision Systems work best when the aircraft is at an altitude from 0.5 to 30 m if there is no GNSS available.
+Extra caution is required if the altitude of the aircraft is above 30 m as the Vision Systems may be affected.

+• The Auxiliary Bottom Light can be set in DJI Fly.
 If set to Auto, it is automatically enabled when the environment light is too weak.
 Note that the Vision System cameras performance may be affected when the Auxiliary Bottom Light is enabled.
-Fly with caution if the GNSS signal is weak. - The Vision Systems may not function properly when the aircraft is flying near water or snow-covered areas.
-Aircraft may not be able to land properly over water.
-Make sure to maintain visual line of sight with the aircraft and pay attention to prompts in DJI Fly. - The vision systems cannot accurately identify large structures with frames and cables, such as tower cranes, high-voltage transmission towers, high-voltage transmission lines, cable-stayed bridges, and suspension bridges. - The Vision Systems cannot work properly over surfaces that do not have clear pattern variations.
+Fly with caution if the GNSS signal is weak.

+• The Vision Systems may not function properly when the aircraft is flying near water or snow-covered areas.
+Therefore, the aircraft may not be able to actively avoid the water below when landing.
+Make sure to maintain visual line of sight with the aircraft and pay attention to prompts in DJI Fly.

+• The vision systems cannot accurately identify large structures with frames and cables, such as tower cranes, high-voltage transmission towers, high-voltage transmission lines, cable-stayed bridges, and suspension bridges.

+• The Vision Systems cannot work properly over surfaces that do not have clear pattern variations.
 The Vision Systems cannot work properly in any of the following situations.
+Operate the aircraft cautiously.
-Operate the aircraft cautiously. - a.
-Flying near monochrome surfaces (e.g., pure black, pure white, pure green). - b.
-Flying near highly reflective surfaces. - c.
-Flying near water or transparent surfaces.

-- d.
-Flying near moving surfaces or objects. - e.
-Flying in an area where the lighting changes frequently or drastically. - f.
-Flying near extremely dark (< 15 lux) or bright (> 40,000 lux) surfaces. - g.
-Flying near surfaces that strongly reflect or absorb infrared waves (e.g., mirrors). - h.
-Flying near surfaces without clear patterns or texture. - i.
-Flying near surfaces with repeating identical patterns or textures (e.g., tiles with the same design). - j.
-Flying near obstacles with small surface areas (e.g., tree branches).
+- Flying near monochrome surfaces (e.g., pure black, pure white, pure green). - Flying near highly reflective surfaces. - Flying near water or transparent surfaces. - Flying near moving surfaces or objects. - Flying in an area where the lighting changes frequently or drastically. - Flying near extremely dark (< 15 lux) or bright (> 40,000 lux) surfaces. - Flying near surfaces that strongly reflect or absorb infrared waves (e.g., mirrors). - Flying near surfaces without clear patterns or texture. - Flying near surfaces with repeating identical patterns or textures (e.g., tiles with the same design). - Flying near obstacles with small surface areas (e.g., tree branches).